 The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
-The autoselect codes can be accessed in-system through the command register.
-Refer to the Autoselect Command Sequence section for more information.
-Sector/Sector Block Protection and Unprotection
+This mode is primarily intended to automatically match a device to be programmed with its corresponding programming algorithm.
+However, the autoselect codes can also be accessed in-system through the command register.